ECF/bndtools.workspace/README.md

 <img width="245" height="352" alt="toolgroups wkspace" src="https://github.com/user-attachments/assets/361ad561-d89f-4db3-8205-0b24fa52d5d7" />

-See the Readme.md in the server project to start the servers, and Readme.md in the client project to start and connect the client.
+See the Readme.md in the server project to launch the servers, and after launching the server, see Readme.md in the client project to start and connect the client.

 ## NEW (4/28/2025) Bndtools Template for Python.Java Remote Services Development